vitessio/website/content/en/docs/15.0/reference/programs/vtctldclient/_index.md

 * [vtctldclient GetTopologyPath](./vtctldclient_gettopologypath/)	 - Gets the file located at the specified path in the topology server.
 * [vtctldclient GetVSchema](./vtctldclient_getvschema/)	 - Prints a JSON representation of a keyspace's topo record.
 * [vtctldclient GetWorkflows](./vtctldclient_getworkflows/)	 - Gets all vreplication workflows (Reshard, MoveTables, etc) in the given keyspace.
-* [vtctldclient InitShardPrimary](./vtctldclient_initshardprimary/)	 - Sets the initial primary for the shard.
 * [vtctldclient LegacyVtctlCommand](./vtctldclient_legacyvtctlcommand/)	 - Invoke a legacy vtctlclient command.
 Flag parsing is best effort.
 * [vtctldclient PingTablet](./vtctldclient_pingtablet/)	 - Checks that the specified tablet is awake and responding to RPCs.
 This command can be blocked by other in-flight operations.
 * [vtctldclient PlannedReparentShard](./vtctldclient_plannedreparentshard/)	 - Reparents the shard to a new primary, or away from an old primary.
 Both the old and new primaries must be up and running.